-Selected to premiere at the Berlin International Film Festival and for the Library of Congress' National Film Registry in 2009, The Exiles (1961) is an incredible feature film by Kent Mackenzie chronicling a day in the life of a group of twenty-something Native Americans who left reservation life in the 1950s to live in the district of Bunker Hill, Los Angeles, California.
-Bunker Hill was then a blighted residential locality of decayed Victorian mansions, sometimes featured in the writings of Raymond Chandler, John Fante and Charles Bukowski.
-The structure of the film is that of a narrative feature, the script pieced together from interviews with the documentary subjects.
+The Exiles chronicles a night in the life of a group of 20-something Native Americans who left reservation life in the 1950s to live in the Bunker Hill district of Los Angeles.
+The film is is a narrative feature with a script that was pieced together from interviews with the documentary subjects.

-Sherman Alexie and Charles Burnett presents THE EXILES: THE DELUXE DVD EDITION includes four short films by Kent Mackenzie including his famed Bunker Hill 1956, clips from Thom Andersen's Los Angeles Plays Itself, commentary track by Sherman Alexie and Sean Axmaker, James Young Deer's White Fawn's Devotion (1911), Leonard Lopate's interview with Charles Burnett and Sherman Alexie, and more!
+The Exiles: The Deluxe Edition includes four short films by Mackenzie including his famed Bunker Hill 1956, clips from Thom Andersen's Los Angeles Plays Itself, commentary track by Sherman Alexie and Sean Axmaker, James Young Deer's White Fawn's Devotion (1911), Leonard Lopate's interview with Charles Burnett and Sherman Alexie, and more!

 Listen to Sherman Alexie, Charles Burnett and Milestone's Dennis Doros talking about THE EXILES on WNYC's Leonard Lopate Show!

 Listen to Susan Stone and Amy Heller on NPR's All Things Considered

 Also available in 35mm prints for theatrical and nontheatrical screenings.
 Contact Milestone for price and availability!

 An Explanation of Home, Classroom, and Public Performance Rights